CVsiouy/solarpanelaiassistant/README.md

 # Solar AI Assistant | wattmonk

-This is a Wattmonk Ai assignment where I create an AI assistant with the help of Qwen VL Plus LLM accessed by openrouter API key.
+This is a Wattmonk AI assignment where I create an AI assistant with the help of Qwen VL Plus LLM accessed by openrouter API key.
 The assignment involves creation of a web interface by streamlit and integration of the chosen LLM with the web interface.
 The AI assistant has been upgraded to provide prompts related to user prompt after each response to effectively solve the user query and